incountry/sdk-java/README.md

 ### Writing data to Storage

-Use `write` method in order to create a record.
+Use `write` method in order to create/overwrite a record for a given `key`.
 ```
 public void write(Record record) throws StorageException, GeneralSecurityException, IOException
 ```